Long Branch GO Station

-Long Branch is a GO Transit railway station in Toronto, Ontario, Canada.
+Long Branch GO Station is a GO Transit railway station in Toronto, Ontario, Canada.
 It is one of the Lakeshore West line stations, serving the Long Branch neighbourhood.

 Being one of the original GO Stations built in 1967, it is now scheduled for modernization.
 The plans would make the station accessible with new elevators, connecting tunnels, washrooms and canopies over the platforms.
 It is expected to be 2016 before these upgrades are complete.
 It is also anticipated that more condominium development in the area will increase the population density of the neighbourhood and attract more riders.

 Connecting local transit

-The station is adjacent to the Toronto Transit Commission's Long Branch Loop, which serves as the western terminus of the 501 Queen streetcar route as well as TTC and MiWay bus routes.
+The station is adjacent to the Toronto Transit Commission's Long Branch Loop, which serves as the western terminus of the 507 Long Branch (previously 501 Queen) streetcar route as well as TTC and MiWay bus routes.